Time Dependencies in Card Relations

 What to do in case of card relations conflict?
 You can find out with the following examples.

-Parent-child card relation conflicts
+Hierarchical card relation conflicts

 The most convenient way to manage time dependencies is the Gantt Chart view, where you can adjust times using sliding and drag-and-drop.
 You can also do this by changing the dates on every card separately.